Morocco in World War II

-During World War II, Morocco was occupied by Vichy France.
+During World War II, Morocco was controlled by Vichy France.
 However, after the North African campaign (June 1940 – May 1943), Morocco was liberated by the Allies and was thus active in Allied operations until the end of the war.

 Background

 Northern Morocco

 During this period, Northern Morocco was controlled by Spain through a nominally independent puppet regime headed by a viceroy.
 While it participated in the Spanish Civil War, like Spain itself, Northern Morocco was officially neutral during World War II.

 Southern Morocco

 In 1940, France surrendered to Nazi Germany and was divided into two regions, with northern and western France occupied, by German forces headquartered in Paris.
 In southern and central France, a nominally independent "free zone" was known as Vichy France, after its capital city (Vichy).
 Around the world, the various French colonial administrations and overseas departments gave their allegiance to either Vichy or the rival Free French and government in exile (located in London) that had remained part of the Allied powers.

 A political map of France in 1940–42.
 (German forces occupied Vichy France from November 1942.)

 In southern Morocco, the colonial administration was initially loyal to the Vichy regime.
 In 1940–42, Moroccan Jews faced significant restrictions, due to the introduction of Vichy anti-Jewish legislation.

 Following Allied landings in November 1942, the colonial administration in southern Morocco remained in place, although it switched its affiliation from Vichy to Free France.
 In January 1943, Allied control also made southern Morocco an ideal location for the Casablanca Conference, where Winston Churchill and Franklin D. Roosevelt met to discuss wartime operations.
 On the home front in southern Morocco, daily life changed little, although the nationalist movement attempted to gain momentum, despite facing opposition from French forces.
 During this period, many indigenous Moroccan soldiers were recruited by Free French forces to fight with the Allies.